-If one has such a tool, it can be integrated routinely and efficiently into the postprocessing of climate simulations to establish climatologies of extremes (specifically heat waves and droughts) on regional scales for a given season at yearly or decadal resolution; it could also be used to routinely analyse regional climate model results (especially climate prognoses) to identify vulnerable regions, seasons prone to extremes and trends in extremes, for example.
-From the process understanding perspective, studying the structure of the adjacency matrix permits assessing "noise" factors like orography, land use, continentality and weather patterns.
+If one has such a tool, it can be integrated routinely and efficiently into the postprocessing of climate simulations to establish climatologies of extremes (specifically heatwaves and droughts) on regional scales for a given season at yearly or decadal resolution; it could also be used to routinely analyse regional climate model results (especially climate prognoses) to identify vulnerable regions, seasons prone to extremes and trends in extremes, for example.
+From the perspective of understanding processes, studying the structure of the adjacency matrix permits the assessment of noise factors like orography, land use, continentality and weather patterns.

-This study should be considered a proof-of-concept study; we will study the sensitivity of the RCN to its construction and then apply the RCN to comparisons with present-day observations; our ultimate goal (not presented in this paper) is to apply RCNs to projections of regional climate models in various regions to assess future changes of extremes.
+This study should be considered a proof-of-concept study; we will study the sensitivity of the RCN to its construction and then apply the RCN to comparisons with present-day observations; our ultimate goal (not presented in this paper) is to apply RCNs to projections of regional climate models in various regions to assess future changes in extremes.

-This paper is structured as follows: in section 2, we describe the construction of networks and introduce the metrics used.
-We also present the data and reference extreme catalogues used as well as the regions considered.
-In section 3, we study the sensitivity of the network to the choice of the correlation threshold.
-In section 4, we present comparisons of heat waves and drought extremes identified with RCNs with standard indices and discuss the effects of chosen regions and season.
-A summary is given in section 5.
+This paper is structured as follows: in Sect.
+2, we describe the construction of networks and introduce the metrics used.
+We also present the data and reference extreme catalogues used, as well as the regions considered.
+In Sect.
+3, we study the sensitivity of the network to the choice of the correlation threshold.
+In Sect.
+4, we present comparisons of heatwaves and drought extremes identified with RCNs with standard indices and discuss the effects of chosen regions and season.
+A summary is given in Sect.
+5.